 Wetland pockets within the subject area are very small, ranging in size from approximately 0.11 ha to 0.82 ha.
 Three different types of wetlands have been identified in the subject lands: White Cedar - Hardwood Mineral Mixed Swamp (SWM1-1), Graminoid Mineral Meadow Marsh (MAM2), and Cattail Mineral Meadow Marsh (MAS2-1).
 They have not been evaluated through the Ontario Wetland Evaluation System (OWES) (OMNR 2013e) and are too small to be evaluated on their own merit, as they are less than 2 ha in area.
 The nearest evaluated wetland is located 430 m northwest of the subject lands (ref.
 Drawing E1).
 That wetland is part of the Hornby Swamp Wetland Complex, evaluated as non-provincially significant.
 The closest PSW is the Levi's Creek Wetland Complex, located 4.3 km to the northeast.
 To be complexed with other wetlands, a wetland unit has to be within 750 m of another wetland, besides meeting other criteria.
 As such, the wetlands within the subject lands are not considered provincially significant.
-They are too small and too far away from a PSW to be included in another complex.
-In addition, they are highly impacted and do not contain any significant features.
+They are too small and too far away from a PSW to be included in another complex. .
+The MNRF has been consulted, and has advised that the Ministry concurs that the wetlands within the Premier Gateway lands do not need to be evaluated through the OWES (personal communication with Steve Varga, September 8, 2016) (see Appendix A for correspondence with the MNRF).
+In addition, the wetlands are generally highly impacted and do not contain any significant features.
+The SWM1-1 community is identified as Significant Wildlife Habitat because Amphibian Breeding Habitat (Woodland) was identified in the ponds adjacent to this community (ref.
+Section 2.1.6.4).